SteveBarnett/Remixing/_thinking/zen/the-eight-gates-of-zen.md

 - **"Not knowing is most intimate"**
 - A sacred activity, as a manifestation of the miracle of being alive.
 - **Each step, each action that brings us closer to the goal, is the goal itself.**
-- 'To really complete work practice requires cleaning up, putting the tools away, picking up the loose ends, “l**eaving no trace.”'**
+- 'To really complete work practice requires cleaning up, putting the tools away, picking up the loose ends, “leaving no trace.”'
 - **The things that are most difficult for us almost always have the most to teach us.**
 - Make sitting zazen a very conscious thing that you are doing.
 - **A routine that alternates between art practice and body practice every other day, with one day off during the week, is often both feasible and reasonable.**